mariaangelapellegrino/Evaluation-Framework/README.md

 ### Vector file format
 The input file can be provided either as a plain text (also called **TXT**) file or as a [**HDF5**](https://www.hdfgroup.org/solutions/hdf5/).

 The **TXT** file must be a white-space separated value file with a line for each embedded entity.
-Each row must contain the IRI of the embedded entity - without angular backets - and its vector representation.
+Each row must contain the IRI of the embedded entity - without angular brackets - and its vector representation.

 The **HDF5** vectors file must be an H5 file with a single `group` called `Vectors`.
-In this group there must be a `dataset` for each entity with the `base32 encoding` of the entity name as the dataset name and the embedded vector as its value.
+In this group, there must be a `dataset` for each entity with the `base32 encoding` of the entity name as the dataset name and the embedded vector as its value.

 ### Running details